The BME Story

 In 1981, Bill Miller Engineering begin to campaign Top Fuel dragsters.

 There have been several over the years.
 The current BME Top Fueler, sponsored by BME, machine tool maker, Okuma, and the Red Line Synthetic Oil Corporation, is a Brad Anderson/Hemi powered, 300 in.
 Don Long-built race car.
-Bill Miller has always taken a hands on approach to his race car, in this case, making adjustments to the nitromethane-burning Hemi's dual-mag ignition set-up.
+Bill Miller has always taken a hands on approach to his race car, in this case, programming the BME Dragster's on board data recording system.

 At today's BME, quality and teamwork are two key themes.
 At left, a BME Team Member runs a quality control check on a Sprint Cup piston using a coordinate measuring machine and, above, Bill Miller discusses quality and manufacturing process with another Team Member who works on aluminum rods.